OpenEvalProject/evals/manuscripts/elife-72626/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/72626/elife-72626-fig6-v2.jpg)

 **Figure 6.:** GDSC z-score was obtained for all the drugs targeting genes included in the model for all the prostate cell lines in GDSC.
 Negative values mean that the cell line is more sensitive to the drug.
 Drugs included in Table 1 were highlighted.
-‘Other targets’ are drugs targeting model-related genes that are not part of Table 1.Figure 6—source code 1.Figure 6.Processed datasets needed are Figure 6—source data 1 and Figure 6—source data 2 are located in the corresponding folder of the repository: here.Figure 6—source data 1.Figure 6 with Figure 6—source code 1.Figure 6—source data 2.Figure 6 with Figure 6—source code 1.
+‘Other targets’ are drugs targeting model-related genes that are not part of Table 1.

 Overall, the drugs proposed through this analysis suggest the possibility to repurpose drugs that are used in treating other forms of cancer for prostate cancer and open the avenue for further experimental validations based on these suggestions.

-## Experimental validation of drugs in LNCaP
+### Experimental validation of drugs in LNCaP

 To validate the model predictions of the candidate drugs, we selected four drugs that target HSPs and PI3K and tested them in LNCaP cell line experiments by using endpoint cell viability measurement assays and real-time cell survival assays using the xCELLigence system (see Materials and methods).
 The drug selection was a compromise between the drugs identified by our analyses (Table 1) and their effect in diminishing LNCaP’s proliferation (see the previous section).
 In both assays, drugs that target HSP90AA1 and PI3K/AKT pathway genes retrieved from the model analyses were found to be effective against cell proliferation.